Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can make employees uncompetitive within an organization and on the wider job market.
+A lack of personal growth could make employees less competitive and uninspiring, both within the company and on the wider job market.

 Negativity

-- Be Positive: Recognize the positive aspects of your job even when you’re feeling overwhelmed
+- Be Positive: Recognize all the good aspects to your job even when you’re feeling overwhelmed

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to burnout, mistakes and internal resentment.
-As much as it is necessary to work hard but committing to a level that goes beyond one’s capability will lead to less productivity and less desirable results.
+Overcommitting can lead to burnout, mistakes, and internal frustration.
+As much as it is essential to apply oneself to the fullest extent, committing beyond one’s capabilities will result in lower productivity and less desirable results.

 - Practicing Time Management Techniques